 Technical editing is one of the crucial steps in pattern writing.
 You have knitted that garment or accessory and written the pattern, so you know all about it, why you made this or that decision and how it knits up.
 But your knitters will discover your pattern and see only what is written.

 Test knitting also gives you an appreciable help, but one tester takes just one size.
-A technical editor has a global view on your pattern, check everything to make sure that everything works, and gives you an outside opinion: Is the pattern easy to follow?
+Technical editors have a global view on your pattern, check everything to ensure that everything works, and gives you an outside opinion: Is the pattern easy to follow?
 Is the style consistent?
 Is the language appropriate to the supposed level of difficulty?
 And I will come up with suggestions to improve your pattern.

-I have begun to tech-edit several years ago and I love this job because I can take part of this “pattern making” process, thinking with designers how to get instructions clear and easy to follow.
+I have begun to tech-edit more than a decade ago and I love this job because I can take part of this “pattern making” process, thinking with designers how to make instructions clearer and easier to follow.
 I also like putting things in order 🙂

 This is the list of what I (double)-check.
 Before sending me your pattern, please go through it for one last time, checking yourself the elements listed below.
 That will save our time and your money!